katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ```

 Do you see any difference on the type of the free function and
 the object method ?
-No...because there is none.
+No ?
+It's because there is none.
 That is why passing
 it as the parameter worked.
 This also explains another thing going on
-on our code that sometimes makes newcomers to Go confused.
+on our code that sometimes makes newcomers (like me) to Go confused.

 There is no fully initialized ObjectAdder on our example.
 I used a pointer
 by purpose, as you can see the pointer is not initialized at all (it is nil),